 At the base of the outer walls are friezes of charging elephants (six hundred and fifty of them) which symbolize stability and strength, above which are lions which symbolize courage, and further up are horses which symbolize speed.
 Above the horses are panels with floral designs signifying beauty above which are sculptures with depictions from the Hindu epics, the Ramayana and the Mahabharata.
 Apart from the Chennakesava temple, there are shrines of Kappe Chennigraya, Veer Narayana, Lord Narashimha, Goddess Saumyanayaki, etc. It is strongly recommended to hire a guide to know about the details of these sculptures which is otherwise impossible.

 Another important attraction of this temple is the Gravity Pillar.
 This 42 feet high monolithic granite pillar, also known as Kartika Deepotsava Stambha, has no foundation base.
 It is placed in a star shaped platform where it stands by its own weight.
 It was installed by Bice Dandanaayaka (the commander of King Devaraaya) in 1414 and has been standing ever since baffling the visitors.

 I fear my words won’t do any justice to the immaculate artistry of these temples.
-Maybe pictures will do a better job so I would let the pictures do the talking:
+Perhaps pictures will do a better job, so I would let the pictures do the talking:

 After spending about 1 hour at Chennekesava temple, I walked back to the Belur bus top after sunset.
 Then I boarded a bus back to Bangalore and reached Bangalore at midnight.
-Overall it was one of the most satisfying trips which presented a deep insight into our own rich culture which we have been losing over the centuries.
-I would strongly recommend to visit these marvels of our culture and sense the essence of the glory days that these ancient sculptures behold. ❤
+Overall it was one of the most satisfying trips which presented a deep insight to our own rich culture which we have been losing over the centuries.
+I would strongly recommend to visit these marvels of our culture and sense the essence of the glory days that these ancient sculptures behold.
+Travel & Spread Love.